lamberta/devkit-doc/native/android-guide.md

 ## [Setup](./android-setup.html)

-The [Game Closure SDK setup guides](./android-setup.html) will get you up and running as fast as possible.
+The [Game Closure DevKit setup guides](./android-setup.html) will get you up and running as fast as possible.

 ## [Test App](./android-test-app.html)